 Early on, the Maine Learning Technology Initiative, which provides laptops to middle and high school students throughout the state, made it possible for Maine Historical Society, physically located in the southern part of the state, to digitally enter classrooms statewide.
 Students have been able to analyze primary sources—photos, documents, artifacts, and more—previously inaccessible to them, learn from hundreds of online exhibits, and engage in community projects designed to add their own community's history to the network.
 Educational engagement in Maine Memory Network provides students with superior service- and experiential-learning activities.

 If you are an educator, student, or just want to learn more about Maine Memory's work in schools, the Education section of the Maine Memory Network is the place to begin.
 Teachers can select from "In the Classroom" and "In the Community" activities designed to fit their needs.
-The site includes numerous lesson plans, including a chapter-by-chapter primary source compendium to Finding Katahdin, a popular Maine history textbook; Maine History Online, its proprietary digital textbook of Maine history, organized by time period and theme; examples of projects other classrooms have done; and multiple resources and training manuals for teachers.
+The site includes numerous lesson plans including: a chapter-by-chapter primary source compendium to Finding Katahdin, a Maine history textbook; Maine History Online, its proprietary digital textbook of Maine history, organized by time period and theme; lesson plans developed by teachers; and multiple resources and training manuals for teachers.

 With a free and private account, educators and students can begin to appreciate the depth and breadth of Maine Memory by using the Album Tool to create and save their own collections of images and documents to teach local and national history.
 Students can create their own online slideshows to illustrate Maine history in the classroom, and email them to teachers, fellow students, and parents as class projects.